Reading Scotland

 Alistair Moffat

 Through 12 walks, Alistair Moffat traverses the lost paths of Scotland that shaped and were shaped by the lives of the people who trod them.
-Moffat charts a powerful, surprising and moving history of Scotland: a great read.
+Moffat charts a powerful, surprising and moving history of Scotland: a good read.

 Links go to Amazon.
 All non‑affiliate.